superfaceai/docs/docs/guides/use-in-app.md

 node app.js
 ```

-> Note: Later you'll be able to publish your use case to the Superface registry.
+> Note: Later you'll be able to publish your capability to the Superface registry.
 This will give you many advantages over usage from the local files, like: injecting latest map, provider failover, observability dashboard, any more.
 Stay tuned.